-Fall Ops is scheduled this year on Nov 11-13 just outside Minneapolis, MN.
+Fall Ops is scheduled this year on Nov 9-11 2020, location TBD.
 This event is geared towards best-practice development for monitoring center personnel working at various leadership levels.

 WHAT’S NEEDED: Help to review content survey feedback, select sessions and discussion topics, and identify speakers to provide actionable take-aways.
+Call for Speakers opened at the end of January.
+Visit the Speaker Lounge!
 Manufacturers and service providers are encouraged to participate as they are integral to the success of monitoring center operations.

-TIMELINE: Four months away, this event is meant to present just-in-time topics for all levels of leadership in the monitoring center.
-Programs and speakers should be confirmed within a two month period (by September 30th).
+TIMELINE: Nine months away, this event is meant to present just-in-time topics for all levels of leadership in the monitoring center.
+Programs and speakers should be confirmed by May 22nd.

-HOURS: Kick-off meeting week of August 12th; approximately 4 hours per month for 3 months.
+HOURS: Kick-off meeting week of March 2nd; 30 minute meetings, for six months; as we get closer to event, approximately 4 hours per month for 3 months.